FY25 WA state tort payouts bigger than FY23+FY24 combined — $2.5B in pending claims, liability account facing $569M shortfall

 DCYF’s 151 payouts represent approximately 75% of all payouts over $1 million in the four-year period, per the Senate Republican Caucus.

-Sen. Gildon — the Senate Republican budget leader — introduced SB 5144 on January 7, 2025, prefiled before the legislative session opened.
-The bill would require joint hearings of relevant policy and fiscal committees within 12 months of any final judgment or settlement of $1 million or more paid from the state Liability Account, with an Attorney General report on the facts and context and consideration of policy modifications to prevent future liability.
-The bill was referred to the Senate Law and Justice Committee.
+SB 5144 (Gildon, 2025).
+Introduced January 7, 2025.
+Requires joint hearings of relevant policy and fiscal committees within 12 months of any final judgment or settlement of $1 million or more paid from the state Liability Account, with an AG report on facts, context, and policy modifications.
+Referred to Senate Law and Justice Committee.
+Gildon’s framing: aggregate liability disclosure tied to corrective action should be a statutory floor, not dependent on opposition caucus data requests.

 Why it’s in the registry